m-clark/Datasets/README.md

 A lot of f*$%ing stars.  *

 Yearly crime data since 1992 from the FBI website.

-100% reflective of reality.
+Quarterly U.S. Consumer Price Index.

+Amish settlements 1700s to Current. *

 \* means there is an associated visualization in the visuals repo